Brave New Traveler - Online Travel Magazine

-Found In Translation: Why Travel As A Teenager Is The Best Education
+Found in Translation: Why Travel as a Teenager Is the Best Education

 This was my first of many extended trips for work (I’m a model) and the decision to travel solo had been made at the last minute.